 - Start your initial discussion on presentations highlighting Designer so that your students have a grasp of what it is and what it can do for them.

 Contributor: Paul Wagner

-Paul is a Digital Learning Specialist for a school district near Houston, TX.
-He oversees the Learning Management System for his district.
+Paul is a Digital Learning Coordinator for a school district near Houston, TX.
+He oversees the instructional programs his district supports.